Skip to main content Go to Site Map

 Opportunities that our recent graduates have undertaken include:

-• Make-up assistant – The Secret (ITV)
+• Make-up assistant – Ted Lasso

 • Wig assistant at The Wig Store